 Exactly which Arabic words should you learn?
 Learning a language, especially one as broad and complex as Arabic, is no small commitment.
 Mastering Arabic, or even just achieving a working knowledge of the language, demands a great deal of time and effort.
 So it makes sense that you would want to make your learning time as efficient as possible.
 This can only be achieved if you know with confidence what it is that you should be learning.

-Thankfully, there is a book that tells you exactly which words are the most useful to know in Arabic; it is called “A Frequency Dictionary of Arabic: Core Vocabulary for Learners” by Tim Buckwalter and Dilworth Parkinson.
+Thankfully, there is a book that tells you exactly which words are the most useful to know in Arabic; it is called “A Frequency Dictionary of Arabic: Core Vocabulary for Learners” (paid link) by Tim Buckwalter and Dilworth Parkinson.